April 27 2020

 After what she’s been through in the last few months, she doesn’t care if her clothes get dirty or spotted; she knows that there are more important things than that in life!
 And she’s not going to compromise on wearing what she likes because of some fear that may or may not ever materialize. (brave woman, but we knew that already…)

 This is where the fun starts – a few tops, and a couple of pretty dresses.
-And there’s no way this heroine was going to make it into the summer with a denim skirt!
+And there’s no way this heroine was going to make it into the summer without a denim skirt!

 Luckily, while she was busy working 12 hour shifts and living in a hotel near the hospital, her partner cleaned all of her winter clothes and put them into the storage cedar cabinet in the attic!
 So she just has to put her 20 chosen items in her closet, and admire what she’s accomplished: